kdoore/CS2335-Gitbook/project-3/pickup.md

 	[Header("Set in Inspector")]
 	public int value;

     public void Start()
     {
         if(OnDied == null){ //initailize the event, call the constructor OnDied = new UnityEvent();
         }
     }
-    public void DestroyMe () //execute to
+    public void DestroyMe () //execute to manage destroying the object and invokeing the event.
 	{
 		Debug.Log ("Item Destroy Me");
-        if (OnDied != null)  //someone is listening (spawner) { //initailize the event, call the constructor OnDied.Invoke(); // broadcast event: (notify the spawner) OnDied.RemoveAllListeners(); //unregister the spawner, so the event-connection is removed
+        if (OnDied != null)  //someone is listening (spawner) { //initailize the event, call the constructor OnDied.Invoke(); // broadcast event: (notify the spawner) OnDied.RemoveAllListeners(); //unregister the spawner, so no traces of the connection remain.
-//and this guy can die in peace.

         }

         Destroy (gameObject);